The Surface of Wind and Light 風光

 video: http://vimeo.com/170447115, 6min55s

-Towering buildings like folding screens, the curves and lines of construction, divide spaces between individual and public interests under capitalism.
-These partitions are defined by architectural boundaries, and both inside and outside those borders are saturated with dazzling industrial products.
-Everywhere, a battle for climate unfolds.
-People adopt, alter, and fabricate wind and light, crafting living environments that meet the standards of modernization—between the natural and the artificial.
-In the ongoing journey between nature and civilization, we repeatedly ask: what is the true meaning of dwelling?
-Is there an aesthetic or value that is ultimate and eternal?
+If the principles and forms of architecture are redefined through a reflection on the choices of modern life, then the most urgent contradiction to confront is not merely whether civilization exists, but what kind of civilization we are shaping.
+Towering buildings, like folding screens, carve out the curves and lines that divide space between individual and public interests under capitalism.
+These partitions are drawn by architectural boundaries, and on both sides of them lies a dazzling abundance of industrial products.
+Everywhere, a battle over climate unfolds.
+People adopt, modify, and manufacture wind and light, constructing living environments that satisfy the demands of modernization — suspended between the natural and the artificial.
+Along this ongoing journey between nature and civilization, we repeatedly ask: what is the true meaning of dwelling?
+Is there an aesthetic or value that can be considered ultimate, or eternal?

 如果建築的理念與形態由反思現代生活的選擇重新定義,最迫切處理的矛盾是文明或否;文明與怎樣。